 Trans fat is formed when liquid oils are made into solid fats.
+These are sometimes called partially hydrogenated oils.
 Trans fats are made artificially by food manufacturers.
-They were originally thought to be the healthier option to replace saturated fats, but research shows that they’re by far the least healthy type of fat.
+They were originally thought to be the healthier option to replace saturated fats.
+However, research shows that trans fats are by far the least healthy type of fat.
 Trans fats increase LDL (“bad”) cholesterol and decrease HDL (“healthy”) cholesterol and should be avoided.

 How much fat should I eat?

 Because there are many health benefits that come from eating fat, there’s no need to follow a low-fat diet.
 The key is to choose mostly healthy types of fat.
 About 30% of the energy we eat should come from fat.
 The rest of your energy should come from a combination of carbohydrates, including fruits and vegetables, and protein.

 What are some alternatives to saturated or trans fats?

 Instead of using butter for cooking or spreading, try using olive oil or spreadable olive oil.
 Choosing leaner types of protein such as beans or white-meat chicken are good ways to decrease eating saturated fat found in red meat.
 To avoid trans fats, check ingredient lists for partially hydrogenated vegetable oil and avoid products that contain this such as fried foods, shelf-stable baked goods, and coffee creamer.